At Cloverdale Dental Group, our dental team is pleased to offer Botox injections.

 What is Botox?

-Botox is a widely recognized brand of neuromodulating agents.
+Botox is a recognized brand of neuromodulating agents.
 It contains Botulinum Toxin, a purified protein that has both cosmetic and therapeutic applications.

 The Botox process involves injections containing purified bacteria into the areas of concern to freeze the muscle at the injection point.
 When injected into the facial muscles, Botox releases neurotoxins, which prevent the muscles from contracting and help them to relax.